 Regulating Mercury Mines

-The region-wide Mine Cleanup Program was the subject of an update to the Water Board in March 2016.
+The region-wide Mine Cleanup Program was the subject of an update to the Water Board in March 2016 (Contact the staff person listed at the bottom of this page to obtain the report).
 Water Board staff is currently focusing on two high priority mercury mines, Bella Oaks mine in Napa County and St. John’s mine in Solano County.
 In 2012, staff inspected Bella Oaks.
 The landowner is cooperative, as demonstrated by readily providing site access for inspections.
 The landowner inherited this property, and reportedly has placed a conservation easement on it.
 There are large piles of eroding calcines (processed mercury ores), but the rate of erosion is relatively low because the portions of the property containing calcines have shallow slopes and some are vegetated.
 Staff recommends erosion control (grading and vegetation) of the calcine piles.
 However, the landowner claims to lack financial resources to remediate the mine.
 For the fiscal year (FY 2013/14), staff identified a regulatory or funding path to accomplish remediation of the Bella Oaks mine.
 In contrast, St. John’s mine in Solano County has only small piles of mining waste and very steep slopes.
 For the next fiscal year, staff plans to review the mercury discharge threat posed by St. John’s mining wastes.
 If staff determines there is a significant remaining threat, we intend to identify a local enforcement agency to address this complicated mine site, which extends over numerous parcels owned by both private parties and public agencies.

 Achieving the SF Bay Mercury TMDL also depends on addressing the mining legacy mercury contamination in the Guadalupe River watershed through implementation of the Guadalupe River Mercury TMDL.
 There are many implementation activities already underway that are yielding tangible load reductions, and the Water Board website describes these in detail.